HDFGroup/h5serv/docs/DatasetOps/index.rst

 Resizable datasets
 ------------------
-If one or more of the dimensions of a dataset may need to be extended after creation, provide a *maxdims* key to the shape during creation.
+If one or more of the dimensions of a dataset may need to be extended after creation, provide a *maxdims* key to the shape during creation (see :doc:`POST_dataset`).
 If the value of the maxdims dimension is 0, that dimension is *unlimited* and may be extended as much as desired.
 If an upper limit is known, use that value in maxdims which will allow that dimension to be extended up to the given value.
+To resize the dataset, use :doc:`PUT_DataShape.rst` operation with the desired shape value(s) for the new dimensions.

+Note: dimensions can only be increased, not decreased.

 Deleting datasets
 -----------------